 Hometown: Toronto, ON

-Why have you decided to serve as a faculty or staff advisor for a SLC: As an alumni and having worked with undergraduate students after the height of the pandemic, I know how hard it is to find a community and navigate such a large university.
+Why have you decided to serve as a faculty or staff advisor for a SLC: As an alumna and having worked with undergraduate students after the height of the pandemic, I know how hard it is to find a community and navigate such a large university.
 I am honoured and excited to serve as the staff advisor for the School's SLC to help second-year students build that needed community and source of support, promote resource- and opportunity-sharing within and outside of the School, and to help navigate our programs.

 One piece of advice for a second-year student: Reach out to your program administrators!
 Your College Registrar is your main contact for advising and support, but your program administrators will have more information on opportunities and supports related to your studies, advice on what courses you can take that pertain to your interests, and can connect you with the program's student association.